Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 What's the healthiest hot sauce brand?

 Absolutely—when built correctly.
 Low-sodium options that simply reduce salt in a vinegar base will taste thin.
-Low-sodium options built from fresh vegetables taste richer because the ingredients create flavor rather than salt masking poor ingredients.
+Low-sodium options built from fresh vegetables deliver bolder, richer flavor because the ingredients create depth and complexity rather than salt masking poor ingredients.
+Low sodium and bold flavor aren't opposites—they're the result of better ingredients.

 What hot sauce is best for high blood pressure?